 The Sapphire Preferred has more options for earning points, and you’ll probably be able to get more value out of them.
 You’ll gain 2 points per dollar spent on all eligible travel and dining purchases, instead of being limited to Amex Travel Services (Amex will match low hotel prices, however, so that helps even it out a bit).

-The Sapphire Preferred also provides a pretty massive spending bonus of 60,000 points for spending $4,000 in the first three months, which is equal to $750 when redeemed for the best value.
-If you redeem your points for their maximum value, on flights or hotels, your points will be worth 1.25 cents each, the equivalent of 2.5% cash back.
-This is 25% higher than the maximum value you can get with the Green Card.
+The Sapphire Preferred also provides a pretty massive spending bonus of 60,000 points for spending $4,000 in the first three months, which is equal to $750 when redeemed through Chase Ultimate Rewards at a 1.25 cent rate.

 You’ll also find many travel discounts and benefits through Chase Ultimate Rewards, the shopping and travel portal.
 You can transfer your points to frequent traveler programs at a 1:1 rate, which is as good as it gets.
 There’s no fee for making foreign transactions with this card, so you can bring it with you wherever you go.
 Overall, the Sapphire Preferred seems to offer a wider, more valuable set of rewards and benefits.

-The Barclaycard Arrival Plus® World Elite Mastercard® (Review) card is slightly less expensive than the Green Card, coming in at $89 per year.
+The Barclaycard Arrival Plus® World Elite Mastercard® (Review) card is slightly less expensive than the Green Card, coming in at $89 per year, waived the first year.
 It’s a regular credit card, so you’ll be able to revolve a balance while making a minimum payment, and accruing interest.

 This is a pretty rewarding card, offering 2X miles per dollar for every purchase you make whether it’s travel-related or not, no matter where it’s from.
 This gives you a lot of earning potential compared to the Green Card.